History of Lothian Buses: Regional expansion

 On 15 August 2013, the City of Edinburgh Council announced the creation of Transport for Edinburgh, a new public body meant to oversee public transport in Edinburgh, including both buses and the new tram system.
 Transport convener for Edinburgh Council Lesley Hinds stated: "Our first priority will be integration between bus and tram services and we will have the executive directors of Lothian Buses on the board of the new organisation".

-When First ceased to operate route 124 (Edinburgh-North Berwick), Lothian Buses started East Coast Buses, a subsidiary which would later take up routes 113 and 104 from the original Lothian Country Buses, the name of which was transferred to Lothian's new operations in West Lothian which started in 2018 utilising a mix of ex-London and ex-Lothian single and double deckers.
-This has since expanded to serve corridors up to Bathgate and up to Linlithgow.
+When First Edinburgh's regional successor First Scotland East announced the closure of its garages in Musselburgh and North Berwick in 2016, alongside the withdrawal of regional East Lothian bus services, Lothian Buses purchased the two garages and formed a new subsidiary named East Coast Buses, which commenced operations from 14 August.
+A year later in June 2017, Lothian launched a second subsidiary named Lothian Country, running commercial services to South Queensferry from St Andrews Square previous operator Stagecoach East Scotland withdrew the service for being economically unviable to run.
+Lothian Country has since expanded further across West Lothian to serve express corridors up to Bathgate, opening a new garage in Livingston, and replacing services in the area operated by the McGill's Group Eastern Scottish subsidiary following the latter's 2023 closure.

-Fleet History
+Fleet history

 Edinburgh Corporation and Lothian have historically employed a high degree of standardisation of their service bus fleet, to facilitate maintenance savings.
 Double-deckers have long made up the majority of the fleet.
-Buses have generally been purchased new - relatively few secondhand vehicles have been operated.
+Buses have generally been purchased new – relatively few secondhand vehicles have been operated.

 From 1969 until 2001 Lothian favoured dual-door vehicles, which minimised loading times by allowing simultaneous boarding (at the front door) and alighting (from the rear door).
 With the exception of those bought for the Airlink service, all new double-deckers bought in this period had dual-doors, as did the Leyland National and Lynx saloons.
 However, in 2002 a decision was made to purchase single door vehicles only, apparently to stop fraudulent lawsuits claiming that the driver closed the rear doors while they were exiting.
 There is an ongoing programme of converting earlier low-floor dual-door vehicles to single door.